ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/03/scheme_3.png)

-But he was unable to commit it, because there is a code conflict with Junior’s code:
+But he was unable to commit it, because there is a code conflict with Junior's code:

 ![](/static/img/2017/03/scheme_4.png)

-So, Junior’s low-priority code gets in the way of the super-critical bug fix.
-Eeyore can’t resolve the conflict efficiently without Junior’s assistance, because Junior’s code is awful.
+So, Junior's low-priority code gets in the way of the super-critical bug fix.
+Eeyore can't resolve the conflict efficiently without Junior's assistance, because Junior's code is awful.

 ##### Releases are hard to get deployed